-Eye Infections Treatment Specialist in Unionville, CT
+Eye Infections Treatment Clinic in Unionville, CT

 Are you currently suffering from the pain and discomfort caused by an eye infection?
 Come to Priority Urgent Care to seek treatment from our professional staff.
 Call our office or schedule an appointment online.
 We are conveniently located at 45 South Main Street, Unionville, CT 06085.

 The eyes are one of the body’s most important organs.
 They allow us to see and enable many activities, such as sports and driving.
 When they become infected, serious complications can arise and our everyday activities may be inhibited.
 The most common type of eye infection is conjunctivitis, also known as pinkeye.

 Predicting when you will need to visit urgent care is impossible.
 Though people tend to be most comfortable with their primary care provider, they are not always readily available in case of a non-life-threatening emergency.
 The team at Priority Urgent Care has experience dealing with eye infections and can offer treatments and comprehensive care for your unexpected eye emergency or eye infection to prevent permanent vision damage.

 Anytime a harmful germ invades your eye or the surrounding area, you can develop an eye infection.
 If you find you are exhibiting any of the following symptoms you may have an eye infection:

 • Burning or stinging sensation

 If at any time you develop an eye infection, be sure to visit Priority Urgent Care right away to get treatment fast.